ZeroPass/TokenRegistry/README.md

 **6.\) **In function  checkAndSaveSignature paste the copied signed data \(ethereum address, sha1 of the address, pubkey from passport, passport signature, key\_exponent\)

-### But... things break:

 This is all heavily experimental, opensource libraries are stubs with wrong information, docs are scarce and written for industry people.
 That was tough nut to crack in 2 days.
-The app is basically finished but missing the the step 4 \(buggy AA command\).

 ### Things we didn't finish

-• We finished the BAC protocol \(it works in app\), but some bug is preventing the signing command \(AA- active authentication\) to execute.
-We spend 16h on it, but there is still something we are missing \(maybe the session implementation we borrowed is buggy\).

 •  trying to send HEX numbers didn't work, because function accept only string in ASCII format.
 We asked on the ethereum gitter, but nobody knew how to solve it.